-The Standard Instrument LEP also sets the flood planning level as the 100 year average recurrence interval (ARI) event plus 0.5 m of freeboard.
+The Standard Instrument LEP also sets the flood planning level as the 100 year average recurrence interval (ARI) event plus 0.5 m of freeboard

-2.4.3 Parramatta DCP 2011
+2.4.2 Parramatta Development Control Plan (DCP) 2011

-The Parramatta DCP 2011 (Included as Appendix B) sets out the development controls with respect to flooding for both the Parramatta City Centre LEP 2007 and Parramatta LEP 2011.
+The Parramatta DCP 2011 (Included as Appendix B) sets out the development controls with regard to flooding for the Parramatta LEP 2011.
 One of the aims of the DCP is to assist development in conforming to the requirements of the LEP.
 Where the LEP lists a requirement for a certain potential impact to be considered, the DCP has been written such that if it is followed, that impact is likely to be minimised.

-The DCP uses a matrix of controls depending on the Flood Risk Precinct (Low, Medium or High) and Land Use Type (Residential, Commercial, Critical Uses & Facilities etc.) and categorises the development controls against a number of aspects, including:
+The DCP uses a matrix of controls depending on the Flood Risk Precinct (Low, Medium or

+High) and Land Use Type (Residential, Commercial, Critical Uses & Facilities etc.) and categorises the development controls against a number of aspects, including:

 - Floor level

 - Building Components

 - Structural Soundness

 - Flood Affectation

 - Car Parking and Driveway Access

+- Evacuation

-- Evacuation - Management and Design
+- Management and Design